skillrepos/ccode/labs.md

 ---
 <br><br>

----
-### NOTE: From here on, you can use the `claude --dangerously-skip-permissions` mode if you want to avoid having to respond to most prompts.
+**NOTE:** From here on, you can use the `claude --dangerously-skip-permissions` mode if you want to avoid having to respond to most prompts.
 For convenience, if working in the codespace, there is a shortcut alias for this setup:  `claude-yolo`.
----
+You must be in a terminal other than the original one that you started with to use this.

 <br><br>

 # Lab 3: Built-in Commands and Context Management